Cosmology from UNIONS weak lensing profiles of galaxy clusters: Data

 \subsection{M2C cluster catalogue}

-The M2C galaxy cluster database is a combination of three catalogues: MCXC, a meta catalogue of X-ray detected clusters in Einstein and ROSAT surveys \citep{MCXC,MCXC-II}; MCSZ, a meta catalogue of Sunyaev–Zeldovich (SZ) effect detected clusters in Planck \citep{M2C_Planck_1,M2C_Planck_2,M2C_Planck_3}, SPT \citep{M2C_SPT_1,M2C_SPT_2} and ACT \citep{M2C_ACT_1,M2C_ACT_2}; and ComPRASS, joint X-ray/SZ detected clusters in RASS and Planck surveys \citep{comprass}.
+The M2C galaxy cluster database is a combination of three catalogues: MCXC, a meta catalogue of X-ray detected clusters in Einstein and ROSAT surveys \citep{MCXC,MCXC-II}; MCSZ, a meta catalogue of Sunyaev–Zeldovich (SZ) effect detected clusters in \textit{Planck} \citep{M2C_Planck_1,M2C_Planck_2,M2C_Planck_3}, SPT \citep{M2C_SPT_1,M2C_SPT_2} and ACT \citep{M2C_ACT_1,M2C_ACT_2}; and ComPRASS, joint X-ray/SZ detected clusters in RASS and \textit{Planck} surveys \citep{comprass}.
 Masses are determined using X-ray luminosity -- mass, or (X-ray calibrated) SZ signal -- mass relationships.
+As these masses are not calibrated with weak lensing measurements, they could suffer from a hydrostatic mass bias \citep{Hurier2017,Braspenning2024}.
 The catalogue contains $5,\!452$ unique entries in total, including new objects in MCXC-II.
-Of these, $594$ have an associated mass and lie in the UNIONS footprint.
-Imposing mass and redshift cuts of $M > 10^{14}\,M_{\odot}/h$, and $z\leq0.5$, reduces the final number to $392$.
+Of these, $576$ have an associated mass and lie in the UNIONS footprint.
+Imposing mass and redshift cuts of $M > 10^{14}\,M_{\odot}/h$, and $z\leq0.5$, reduces the final number to $385$.

 The updated MCXC-II catalogue \citep{MCXC-II} has an average fractional uncertainty of $\langle\Delta M_{500{\rm c}}/M_{500{\rm c}}\rangle = 0.12$.
 In MCSZ, the mean fractional mass uncertainty is $\sim\!0.14\,$dex, while in ComPRASS it is $0.2\,$dex.
-We note that there is considerable overlap between the M2C and SPIDERS catalogues; using TopCat \citep{Topcat} we identified $726$ likely matches, assuming a maximum redshift separation of $0.1$.
+We note that there is considerable overlap between the M2C and SPIDERS catalogues; using TopCat \citep{Topcat} we identified $686$ likely matches, assuming a maximum redshift separation of $0.025$.
 Thus in what follows, we do not treat these as completely independent datasets.
 We expect the M2C catalogue to have selection biases similar to those in the SPIDERS sample, though even more pronounced, given the smaller number of sources.